wdk-docs/nest-docs/content/faq/serverless.md

 > info **Hint** You could optimize it even further by applying additional code minification & optimization techniques (using `webpack` plugins, etc.).

 As you can see, the way you compile (and whether you bundle your code) is crucial and has a significant impact on the overall startup time.
 With `webpack`, you can get the bootstrap time of a standalone Nest application (starter project with one module, controller, and service) down to ~32ms on average, and down to ~81.5ms for a regular HTTP, express-based NestJS app.

 For more complicated Nest applications, for example, with 10 resources (generated through `$ nest g resource` schematic = 10 modules, 10 controllers, 10 services, 20 DTO classes, 50 HTTP endpoints + `AppModule`), the overall startup on MacBook Pro Mid 2014, 2.5 GHz Quad-Core Intel Core i7, 16 GB 1600 MHz DDR3, SSD is approximately 0.1298s (129.8ms).
 Running a monolithic application as a serverless function typically doesn't make too much sense anyway, so think of this benchmark more as an example of how the bootstrap time may potentially increase as your application grows.

-#### Runtime optimizations
+#### 运行时优化

 Thus far we covered compile-time optimizations.
 These are unrelated to the way you define providers and load Nest modules in your application, and that plays an essential role as your application gets bigger.

 For example, imagine having a database connection defined as an [asynchronous provider](/fundamentals/async-providers).
 Async providers are designed to delay the application start until one or more asynchronous tasks are completed.
 That means, if your serverless function on average requires 2s to connect to the database (on bootstrap), your endpoint will need at least two extra seconds (because it must wait till the connection is established) to send a response back (when it's a cold start and your application wasn't running already).

 As you can see, the way you structure your providers is somewhat different in a **serverless environment** where bootstrap time is important.
 Another good example is if you use Redis for caching, but only in certain scenarios.
 Perhaps, in this case, you should not define a Redis connection as an async provider, as it would slow down the bootstrap time, even if it's not required for this specific function invocation.

 Also, sometimes you could lazy-load entire modules, using the `LazyModuleLoader` class, as described in [this chapter](/fundamentals/lazy-loading-modules).
 Caching is a great example here too.
 Imagine that your application has, let's say, `CacheModule` which internally connects to Redis and also, exports the `CacheService` to interact with the Redis storage.
 If you don't need it for all potential function invocations, you can just load it on-demand, lazily.
 This way you'll get a faster startup time (when a cold start occurs) for all invocations that don't require caching.

 ```typescript
 if (request.method === RequestMethod[RequestMethod.GET]) {